What is the online payment experience of tomorrow?

 Our blueprint for payment innovation: identity, choice and experience

-As we look towards 2030, businesses must be ready to meet the evolving expectations of next-generation consumers and businesses.
+As we look towards 2030, businesses must be ready to meet the rapidly changing consumer landscape.
 The focus should be on delivering bold and innovative experiences that leverage the latest advancements in technology and put trust at the centre of everything.

 Making the payment experience of tomorrow a reality today

-In all of these scenarios, the end payment process is critical – if there is no payment, there is no commerce.
-The requirements for delivering robust payment security in an agent-based environment present complex challenges relative to traditional ecommerce.
-Challenges that we believe our token technology and advanced security tools are uniquely well-designed to solve.
+In all of these scenarios, of course, the end payment process is critical – if there is no payment, there is no commerce.
+So how do we deliver robust payment security in an agent-based environment?

 Scaling up: The road to mass adoption